nearform/bioconductor.org/documentation/Previews.md

 - Caches and retrieves the output directory(for faster build times).
 - Sets up and builds the website to the output directory.
 - Creates bucket, if bucket does not already exist.
-    - this step was required as the next action had outdated methods for creating the bucket.
+    - This step was required as the next action had outdated methods for creating the bucket.
 - Deploys contents of the output directory to bucket.

 ##### Repository configuration for this job: